nk412/nk412.github.io/src/photoblog/greenland.md

 ::pullquote(If a dog goes south of the Arctic Circle, it is never allowed back in.
 If a dog is flown to Copenhagen for treatment, it has to be left behind.)

+::image:dogs.avif(A peaceful afternoon slumber was accidentally disturbed.)

 All adult dogs are kept chained outside, while pups under six months roam free.
 You are not allowed to play with them.
-If they associate humans with cuddles and scratches, they'll make bad sled dogs.
+According to the musher, if they associate humans with cuddles and scratches, they'll make bad sled dogs.

-::image:dogs.avif(A peaceful afternoon slumber was accidentally disturbed.)

 ::image:pups.avif(Not being able to pet them was the most frustrating part of my week.)